ho-ansible/ssh/README.md

-# ho-ansible/ssh
-Ansible role to configure ssh client/server
+# Ansible role: ssh
+Configure OpenSSH client/server

-## Dependencies
+## Requirements
-+ ho-ansible.iptables
+Only tested on Debian stable, for now.

 ## Role variables
 + `ssh_port` (default: 22): TCP port server listens on
 + `ssh_whitelist` (default: all): allow (via firewall) only these hosts to connect to server.
 Either IPv4 or IPv6 are ok.
 + `ssh_extra_cfg`: any extra lines to put in client config

+## Dependencies
++ ho-ansible.iptables

 ## Regenerating host keys
 This should be done by the openssh package already: